USA Students' Guide

 Scholarships

 There are a range of scholarships available to US students wishing to study in Australia.
-A scholarship can provide great help with funds for your study, and although there is strong competition for each scholarship, they are definitely worth investigating.
+A scholarship can provide great assistance with funding your study.
+The Endeavour Awards offered by the Australian Government aim to encourage high-achieving students, researchers and professionals from overseas to study, research and complete professional development in Australia.

 Back to top